 The laudation was held by Igor Levit.

-The Heidelberger Frühling Music Award first saw the light of day in 2013.
-The distinction is endowed with EUR 10,000 and is awarded to creatives and journalists who have made a substantial and sustained contribution to bringing classical music to wider audiences.
-The Award is the only one of its kind.
+The Heidelberger Frühling Musikpreis was created in 2013.
+The distinction is endowed with EUR 10,000 and is awarded to artists and journalists who have made a substantial and sustained contribution to bringing classical music to wider audiences.
+The award is the only one of its kind.
 It is donated by the Heidelberg construction material manufacturer HeidelbergCement, founding partner of Heidelberger Frühling and main sponsor since 1997.

 Jörg Tröger & Christian Gerhaher – unabbreviated interview (in German)